InnaGabrielle/My_2nd_javarush_project/README.md

 - Logging of all actions in a readable format
 - Error handling for invalid file types
 - Automatic favicon handling
+- Image metadata is stored in a PostgreSQL database
+- Paginated gallery view (10 images per page) with navigation buttons
+- Delete functionality (removes both database record and physical file)
+- Database administration with pgAdmin included in Docker Compose

 ## Requirements